dgaer/system_admin_docs/README.txt

 Operating Systems:
 This documentation set is not limited to any specific operating system or hardware platform.
-If there is a operating system or hardware platform you wish add to this distribution you can add your own branch or open a ticket on Github.
+If there is a operating system or hardware platform you wish to add to this distribution you can add your own branch or open a ticket on Github.

 Support:
 For all support issues, open a ticket on Github:

 https://github.com/dgaer/system_admin_docs/issues